0xAtelerix/docs/technology.md

 Using the reactive smart contract, developers can leverage the unified data environment offered by Pelagos as a multichain data availability layer for in-app logic by setting up trigger events.

-Consider the following code sample that listens for events on data collected on an external, supported chain and triggers cross-chain transactions:
+Consider the following code sample that listens for events on data collected on a supported external chain and triggers cross-chain transactions:

 ```solidity
 // SPDX-License-Identifier: Unlicense